Duwayne Brooks

-Duwayne Lloyd Anthony Brooks (born 27 September 1974) is a former councillor in the London Borough of Lewisham.
+Duwayne Lloyd Anthony Brooks (born 27 September 1974) is a British former politician who served as a councillor in the London Borough of Lewisham.
 He was a friend of Stephen Lawrence and was with him when he was murdered.

 Early life

 Brooks was born in Lewisham to Jamaican parents.
 He grew up in Deptford and attended Blackheath Bluecoat Church of England School in Charlton.
 In 1991 he went to study engineering at Woolwich College and at Lewisham College a year later.

 Murder of Stephen Lawrence

 Brooks was with his friend Stephen Lawrence when he was murdered on 22 April 1993, and experienced severe post-traumatic stress disorder as a result of the attack.
 He sought damages under the tort of negligence for his treatment by the police in the aftermath of the murder, as a suspect rather than a witness.
 This claim was rejected on the basis that case precedent, particularly the case of Hill v Chief Constable of West Yorkshire (1989) had not established that police should owe a duty of care to claimants impacted by their negligence.
 Although, unlike Hill, the police had harmed Brooks directly, rather than him being harmed by their lack of action, the police were not deemed liable for his psychiatric injuries.
 The murder led to an inquiry headed by Sir William Macpherson which concluded that the Metropolitan Police Force was "institutionally racist".

 Brooks was arrested after allegations that he was involved in an incident during an anti-racist march outside the British National Party headquarters in Welling days after the murder.
 Although Brooks was charged, the judge dismissed the case against him.
 It was later revealed that the Special Demonstration Squad had been set to discover any incriminating details about members of the Justice for Stephen Lawrence campaign, including his parents and friends.
 The allegations against Brooks subsequently appeared.
 Brooks sued the Metropolitan Police in 2006, winning £100,000 in compensation.